jake-knerr/js-style-guide/README.md

 #### When exporting an API and determining whether to export an object factory or standalone data/functions, export an object factory if:

 1. Multiple instances (possibly) are required.
-1. Initialization data or creation timing is required.
+1. Initialization data or creation timing is required and an API is returned.
 Or,
 1. A consistent technique across a series of related components is needed.

 Otherwise, prefer to export data/functions and manage state directly in the module.